microsoft/code-with-engineering-playbook/design-reviews/readme.md

 - Document and update the architecture design in the project design documentation
 - Track and document design decisions in a [decision log](./decision-log/readme.md)
+- Document decision process in [trade studies](./trade-studies/readme.md) when multiple solutions exist for the given problem